Introduction

 Statistical analysis

 Data were subjected to descriptive analysis based on frequency and percentage distribution using SPSS version 25.
 Crosstabulation was utilized to examine the relationship between foreign body site and type with different variables among research participants.
-Pearson’s 2 test and the exact probability test for small frequency distributions were used to test the relationships, while the independent T-test was used for means.
+Pearson’s χ2 test and the exact probability test for small frequency distributions were used to test the relationships, while the independent T-test was used for means.

 Results

-Fifty-four patients visited or were admitted to the Rapareen Hospital Emergency Department with a history of ingestion of foreign bodies, with a median age of 4 years (minimum age of one year and maximum age of 12 years, mean age of 4.14 ±2.15 years) and a nearly equal male-to-female ratio (1.16 : 1).
+Fifty-four patients visited or were admitted to the Rapareen Hospital Emergency Department with a history of ingestion of foreign bodies, with a median age of 4 years (minimum age of 1 year and maximum age of 12 years, mean age of 4.14 ±2.15 years) and a nearly equal male-to-female ratio (1.16 : 1).
 Only 19 patients were symptomatic, while others were not, and 61.1% presented within the first 24 h.
 Most of the foreign bodies were radiopaque and mainly located in the oesophagus at the time of the initial visit, and this made endoscopic intervention successful in most cases, except for 4 cases where the ingested materials extended beyond the duodenum.
 Complications were reported in 13 cases (Table I).
 The site of the foreign body at the time of presentation was significantly associated with early presentation (≤ 24 h) and outcome, as assumed with higher-located substances extracted endoscopically rather than surgery or awaiting spontaneous evacuation (Table II).
 Coins, compared to others, were located significantly higher in the gastrointestinal tract and could be easily withdrawn endoscopically, as shown in Table II.

 Disc batteries were the commonest foreign body among the studied children (Figure 1), and coins were next, which is surprising as no more Iraqi coins have been introduced since around 25 years ago, but most of them were either foreign or old Iraqi coins.
 Others include needles, hairclips, AA batteries, magnets, covers, bottle caps, screws, nails, bezoars, stones, toothbrushes, silica gel, praise, rings, and earrings.
 One patient had food impaction with endoscopic findings of short segment stricture.
 The method and endoscopic equipment used for extracting materials vary according to site and type, decided according to initial assessment and radiological appearance, as shown in Figure 2.
 Most of them were extracted either by forceps or Roth net retrieval devices.